Nabeels16/alx-system_engineering-devops/0x02-shell_redirections/README.md

 To display the third line of a file
 Create a file that ends with a new line
 Save current state of directory
+Write a script that duplicates the last line of the 77file iacta